theCreedo/ericjmlee-next/posts/guilty-but-guiltless.md

 image_link: 'https://miro.medium.com/max/1400/1*BtuHZ2Yj1wnUiNZ2KS-G7Q.jpeg'
 image_alt: 'single hand lifted up amidst wheat with a blurry purple and pinkish sunset in the background'
 reading_time: 3
-description: 'Free from guilt and experiencing freedom from guilt are two different things...'
+description: 'Free from guilt and experiencing freedom from guilt are two different things.'
 ---
 Saying that I am free from guilt, and experiencing freedom from guilt, are two different things.